ebzzry/ebzzry.github.io/en/src/gpg-ssh-kde.md

 Configure KDE <a name="kde"></a>
 --------------------------------

 You now need to link the GPG agent with KDE.
-You need to create a _startup_ script for KDE that will invoke the GPG agent at startup.
+You need to create a startup script for KDE that will invoke the GPG agent at startup.
 You also need to tell the GPG agent to enable SSH support (in the old days, the SSH agent has to be ran separately from GPG).

     $ mkdir ~/.kde/env
     $ nano ~/.kde/env/01_gpg-agent.sh

-Then put in the following lines:
+Then put in the following:

 ```bash
 #!/usr/bin/env bash